mrakgr/The-Spiral-Language/readme.md

 The above is the F# solution given directly.
 It just reads two ints from input, sums them and returns the sum.
 Doing it in Spiral without the IDE support and even direct language support for .NET constructs make it more complicated.

-First we need to define the `System.Console` type.
+First the `System.Console` type needs to be defined.

 ```
 //inl console = fs ((.text, "System.Console") :: ())